 Bio: Robin Goldsbury, BASc, MSc

-Robin’s message is one of hard work and dynamic action.
+Robin’s message is one of hard work and action.
 "We need determination and passion to keep our small community vitality on the Federal radar."
 That Robin can guarantee.

 Robin’s ultimate allegiance is to a sustainable, vital Kootenay-Columbia.
 Her values are rooted in fairness, integrity, foresight, collaboration, rational thinking, inclusion and hard work.
 Her broad Kootenay experience, multitasking nature, strong people skills and positive, energetic approach, make Robin the best candidate for MP in Kootenay-Columbia.